 Yes, the expert we interviewed is smart.
 And yes, there is research and facts behind the ideas presented here but more importantly, this is a real-life story that describes what really happened: a story that may just make you have one of those “aha” moments.

-If you’re struggling with finding balance between working out and other responsibilities and commitments, we hope Annastiina Hintsa’s story and lessons learned will help you pause and take a moment to reflect:
+If you’re struggling to find balance between working out and other responsibilities and commitments, we hope Annastiina Hintsa’s story about her workout burnout and lessons learned will help you pause and take a moment to reflect:

 Is there a way to reach my sports goals without sacrificing everything else?